MicrosoftDocs/cpp-docs.it-it/docs/cppcx/platform-valuetype-class.md

 ### <a name="return-value"></a>Valore restituito

-Platform:: String che rappresenta il valore.
+Oggetto Platform:: String che rappresenta il valore.

 ## <a name="see-also"></a>Vedere anche